 By Ransdell Pierson and Caroline Humer

-Jan 10 This year's early and potentially severe flu season has created shortages of the children's formulation of the leading treatment and most forms of the top-selling flu vaccine in the United States, according to their manufacturers.
+Jan 10 (Reuters) - This year’s early and potentially severe flu season has created shortages of the children’s formulation of the leading treatment and most forms of the top-selling flu vaccine in the United States, according to their manufacturers.

 Roche Holding AG told Reuters late on Wednesday that it had a shortage of the liquid formulation of Tamiflu, which is used mainly to slow down or stop the symptoms of the flu in children already infected with the virus.